Chelsy Meiss was born in Melbourne, Australia and trained at

 Ms. Meiss’ repertoire includes the role

-of Juliet in Romeo and Juliet and the
+of Juliet in the world premiere of Romeo

-Symphony in C, Opus 19/The Dreamer, The Four
+Symphony in C, Opus 19/The Dreamer, In The

 In 2009, she was awarded the Patron Award of Merit by the

 Patrons' Council Committee of The National Ballet of Canada.